postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/visualizer.md

 ## Visualizer API

-You can access the Visualizer from [Postman API](/docs/postman/postman-api/intro-api/).
+You can access visualizers from [Postman API](/docs/postman/postman-api/intro-api/).
 The `pm.visualizer.set()` method takes three parameters:

 * `layout` (required): The first parameter is a [Handlebars](https://handlebarsjs.com/) HTML template string.
 * `data` (optional): The second parameter is data that you can bind to the template.
 The properties of this object can be accessed in the template.
 * `options` (optional): The third argument is an `options` object for [`Handlebars.compile()`](https://handlebarsjs.com/reference.html).
 You can use this to control how Handlebars compiles the template.

-Postman uses the information you pass to `pm.visualizer.set()` to render an HTML page in the sandbox for Visualizer.
+Postman uses the information you pass to `pm.visualizer.set()` to render an HTML page in the sandbox for the visualizer.
 You will see this rendered HTML page in the __Visualize__ tab.
 The `layout` string is inserted into the `<body>` of the rendered page, including any JavaScript, CSS, and HTML that the template contains.

 ## Debugging visualizers

-You can debug a visualization in Postman by right-clicking in the Visualizer area and choosing __Inspect visualization__.
-This will open the Visualizer Developer Tools attached to the sandbox.
+You can debug a visualization in Postman by right-clicking in the __Visualize__ area and choosing __Inspect visualization__.
+This will open the visualizer Developer Tools attached to the sandbox.
 You can use it in the same way as debugging a web page.

 ![Debugging Visualizers in Postman](https://assets.postman.com/postman-docs/visualizer-debugging.gif)